-As a certified HR professional with both HRCI and SHRM, I, like you am now faced with the challenge of re-certifying for not one but two different HR credentials.
-This requires some planning, multitasking, and education as myself and possibly you now must manage the requirements, obligations, and technologies in order to maintain your designation.
-Or maybe, you have a single certification and are trying to navigate the muddy waters of HR certification unsure of where to start, stop or begin.
+As a certified HR professional with both HRCI and SHRM, I – like you – am now faced with the challenge of re-certifying for not one but two different HR credentials.
+This requires some planning, multitasking, and education as myself and possibly you now must manage varying requirements, obligations and technologies in order to maintain your designation.
+Or maybe you have a single certification and are trying to navigate the muddy waters of HR certification unsure of where to start, stop or begin.

 7 Facts About HR Re-Certification Programs